geoserver/geoserver/doc/en/user/source/community/pgraster/pgraster.rst

 ========

 The PGRaster geoserver module adds the ability to simplify the configuration of a PostGis Raster based ImageMosaic-JDBC store.
-Before proceeding, make sure to take a look to the `PostGis Raster plugin documentation
+Before proceeding, make sure to take a look to the :geotools:`PostGis Raster plugin documentation
-<http://docs.geotools.org/latest/userguide/library/coverage/pgraster.html>`_ for background information.
+<library/coverage/pgraster.html>` for background information.
 Note that configuration files, table creations and raster imports explained in that documentation, will be automatically handled by this module.

 **This module allows to do the following steps automatically:**